 Marketing tips and tricks delivered straight to your inbox, plus our latest news.

 A collection of free and exclusive downloadable resources to help your PR.

-One of the biggest challenges with newsletter is building the number of contacts in your database.
-We are here to bring you some tips and tricks to help maximise your success!
-For even more tips on creating a newsletter, check out Episode 4 from Season 2 of our podcast, Revitalise & Grow, and this recent blog covers the basics of how to launch a newsletter.
+One of the biggest challenges with launching a newsletter is building the number of contacts in your database.
+Read on for our top tips on how to make your newsletter a success, or check out Episode 4 from Season 2 of our podcast, Revitalise & Grow.

 2. Be on top of the measurement of your newsletter; analysing how your newsletter is being received can help you understand what aspects are performing well and anything you may need to rethink and change for next time.
 The most important things to keep track of are open rates, click through rates and unsubscribe rates.
 The majority of platforms come with a reporting functionality for you to access these statistics, but there are a myriad of sites to use if this isn’t an option on your platform (for example, we use InfusionSoft, but you may wish to start out using a free platform like Mailchimp).